infor-design/enterprise-wc/src/components/ids-hierarchy/README.md

 ## Description

-The IDS Hierarchy (Org Chart) component is a UI pattern that is comprised expandable hierarchical cards
+The IDS Hierarchy (Org Chart) component is a UI pattern that is comprised expandable hierarchical cards.
+It consists of an wrapper component called `ids-hierarchy` and it's items called `ids-hierarchy-item`.
+The `ids-hierarchy-item` component can be nested in side each other to create another level of hierarchy.

 ## Use Cases